Boxmoor Cricket Club

 - To control the affairs of the club on behalf of the members.

 - To keep accurate accounts of the finances of the club through the Treasurer.
 These should be available for reasonable inspection by members and should be audited before every Annual General Meeting.
-The club shall maintain a bank current account and the following Officers shall be authorised to sign club cheques: any two from the Chair, Treasurer and Secretary

 - To co-opt additional members of the Committee as the Committee feel is necessary.
 Co-opted members shall not be entitled to a vote on the Committee and shall serve until the end of the next Annual General Meeting.